FaserF/hassio-addons/tado_aa/README.md

 The installation of this add-on is straightforward and similar to installing any other custom Home Assistant add-on.

-Just click the link above or manually add this repository to your Home Assistant add-on repositories:
+Just clickYou help many people to use this add-on from the main repository. to your Home Assistant add-on repositories:
 <https://github.com/FaserF/hassio-addons>